lyeswanthp/Movie-Recommendation-System/README.md

 - Faster similarity search with ChromaDB
 - Works without Ollama (falls back to vector search only)

-## Troubleshooting

-### "Python not found" error:
-- Make sure Python is installed and added to your PATH
-- Try using `python3` instead of `python` (especially on Linux/Mac)

-### Port already in use:
-- Another app is using port 8000
-- Either close that app or change the port in the code (look for `port=8000` in main.py)

-### "Module not found" error:
-- Make sure you activated the virtual environment
-- Run the pip install command again
-- Check that you're in the right directory

-### Advanced version doesn't give AI explanations:
-- This is normal if Ollama isn't installed or running
-- The app will work fine with just vector search
-- To enable AI features, install Ollama and pull a model (see Step 2, Option B)

-### Movies not loading:
-- Check that the `backend/data/movielens_metadata.csv` file exists
-- The first time you run the advanced version, it needs to build the vector database (takes a few minutes)

-### Frontend can't connect to backend:
-- Make sure the backend server is running (you should see logs in the terminal)
-- Check that you're using the correct address (http://127.0.0.1:8000)
-- Look for any error messages in the terminal where the server is running

-## Technical Details (For the Curious)

-### Technologies Used:
-- **FastAPI**: Modern Python web framework (handles the API)
-- **pandas**: Data manipulation (loads and processes movie data)
-- **scikit-learn**: TF-IDF vectorization (basic version search)
-- **ChromaDB**: Vector database (advanced version storage)
-- **Sentence Transformers**: Creates semantic embeddings (advanced version)
-- **LangGraph**: Multi-agent workflow system (coordinates the AI)
-- **Ollama**: Local LLM inference (AI explanations, optional)
-- **Vanilla JavaScript**: Frontend interactivity (no frameworks needed)

-### How It Works:

-**Basic Version:**
-1. Loads movie data into memory
-2. Creates TF-IDF vectors from movie descriptions
-3. When you search, it converts your query to a vector
-4. Finds movies with vectors most similar to your query
-5. Returns the top matches

-**Advanced Version:**
-1. Loads movies and creates semantic embeddings using Sentence Transformers
-2. Stores embeddings in ChromaDB for fast retrieval
-3. When you search, creates an embedding of your query
-4. Finds nearest neighbors in vector space (semantic similarity)
-5. If Ollama is available, uses AI to explain why each movie matches
-6. Returns recommendations with AI-generated explanations

 ## Dataset

 The app uses the MovieLens dataset, which contains thousands of movies with descriptions, genres, and metadata.
 This is real data from actual movie databases, so you're getting quality recommendations.

-## Future Ideas

-Some things that could make this even better:
-- User accounts to save favorite movies
-- Rating system to improve recommendations over time
-- Integration with streaming service availability
-- Movie trailers and poster images
-- Social features to share recommendations with friends
-- Mobile app version

-## Need Help?

-If something's not working:
-1. Check the troubleshooting section above
-2. Make sure all the setup steps were completed
-3. Look at the terminal where the server is running for error messages
-4. Try restarting the server

-## License

-This is a learning project built for educational purposes.
-The MovieLens data is used under their license terms.

 ---